 If you dedicate yourself to this habit each day, you’re definitely setting yourself up for success in the long run.
 It doesn’t matter if it’s an hour or ten minutes, as long as you’re reminding yourself of who you are each day.

 Manually Stimulate Your Creativity

-Sure, it doesn’t mean that what you write will be perfect and have good direction; but who ever invented the rule that it had to be first time around anyway?
+Sure, it doesn’t mean that what you write will be perfect and have good direction, but who ever said it had to be first time around anyway?
 In fact my best ideas have come from poor work.
 All it takes is a keen eye and a highlighter to go back and mark any jewels underneath the dust.

 Be a Punching Bag

-Seeing our reactions to this rather harsh advice, they then went on to tell a story about an author who used to write dreadful comedies until their teacher told them that what they should be writing was historical fiction.
+Seeing our reactions to this harsh advice, they told a story about a (then) unpublished author who wrote dreadful comedies when their teacher told them they should be writing historical fiction.
 Furious at the time, the author eventually took this advice and went on to become very famous indeed.